top of page

 • Used Digital Society terminology accurately throughout?

-• Explained clearly how the inquiry connects to each of the 3Cs?
+• Explained clearly how the inquiry connects to each of the 3Cs (Digital Society’s CONCEPT-CONTENT-CONTEXT?

 • Demonstrated deep conceptual understanding?